gloriadukuzeyesu/HTML-CSS-JavaScript-Coursera/BackEndSoftwareDevelopmentNotes/Notes.md

 4. **Abstraction**: Hides implementation details for data security.
 Python does not use abstraction directly, it uses inheritance to achieve it.

+**Abstraction**: Hides implementation details for data security.
+Python does not use abstraction directly, it uses inheritance to achieve it.